-Helping kids learn to write about their thoughts and guesses at a young age is a good way to help them write without fear later on and these printable preschool writing prompts can help!
+Helping kids learn to write about their thoughts and guesses at a young age is a good way to help them write without fear later on.

-To use these story prompts, you’ll need the following: (Affiliate links provided here for convenience.
-For more, see our Disclosure Policy.)
+To use these early creative writing prompts, you’ll need the following: (This post contains affiliate links.
+For details, see our Disclosure Policy.)

 - Printer (with ink)